invopop/gobl/regimes/ae/README.md

 # United Arab Emirates (AE) Tax Regime

 This document provides an overview of the tax regime in the United Arab Emirates.
-The UAE tax regime primarily involves two types of indirect taxes: **Value-Added Tax (VAT)** and **Excise Tax**.

-## Types of Indirect Taxes in the UAE

-1. **Value-Added Tax (VAT)**: A general tax applied to most goods and services at a rate of 5%.
-2. **Excise Tax**: Is a form of indirect tax applied to specific categories of products that are considered harmful to health or the environment, such as tobacco and sugary drinks.

-### 1. Value-Added Tax (VAT)
+## Value-Added Tax (VAT)

 The UAE VAT system categorizes goods and services into three main VAT rates: